ckeditor/ckeditor5/docs/updating/update-to-41.md

 ### Breaking changes to the list plugin

-As of the latest release, the current list plugin (often referred to as list v1.0) has been replaced with the {@link features/document-lists newer and more advanced list plugin}, formerly known as Document lists (v2.0).
+As of the latest release, the current list plugin (often referred to as list v1) has been replaced with the {@link features/lists newer and more advanced document list plugin}, formerly known as document list (v2).

+The list v2 (document list) feature was implemented in 2022 to add support for block content in list items.
+It supported extending list markup via GHS.
+It did not, however, support to-do lists back then.
+We concentrated on bringing full list v1 functionality to this plugin.
+The newest release brings in the to-do list functionality and the {@link features/document-lists#simple-lists simple list} configuration setting.

 We introduced the new plugin in a manner that aims to be transparent for our users, namely by physically replacing the old plugin with the new one, but retaining all namespace intact.
 It means, starting with release v.41.0.0 all imports of various lists-related plugins will use the new version.